tophat/yvm/.github/PULL_REQUEST_TEMPLATE.md

 ### DevQA Prep
 <!-- Delete items that do not apply. -->
-- Please `npm install`, this PR uses a new package
+- Please `make node_modules`, this PR uses a new package

 ### DevQA Steps
 <!-- Fill in steps to DevQA this PR here -->